How Chelsea’s 14 FM2020 wonderkids have developed in real life this season

 He also played the full 90 minutes in Chelsea’s defeat to Manchester United in the same competition before moving to Swansea City on loan in January.

-Like Guehi, Maatsen also made his senior Chelsea debut in the win over Grimsby, but that remains his only appearance for the Blues as he has instead featured regularly in Premier League 2, which their Under-23 side currently top.
+Like Guehi, Maatsen also made his senior Chelsea debut in the win over Grimsby, but that remains his only appearance for the Blues as he has instead featured regularly in Premier League 2, which the Blues’ Under-23 side topped before it was cancelled.

 The defender was signed from PSV in 2018 and penned a new Chelsea deal running until 2024 on his 18th birthday in February.

 Apr 2019: 'When I’m 17, I hope to make my debut for Chelsea in the first team.
 I realise you need to be realistic, but if the chance is there I hope to make my debut soon.
 I pray every day for it and believe in myself.' – Ian Maatsen

 — Chelsea FC (@ChelseaFC) September 26, 2019

 One of the biggest winners since Lampard replaced Maurizio Sarri, James has proven himself to be Chelsea’s future at right-back – or quite possibly midfield.

 The 20-year-old had been tipped for big things after shining on loan at Wigan and has lived up to the billing since working his way into Chelsea’s first team, although questions remain about some of his defensive awareness.

 Still just 17, Livramento has played for both Chelsea Under-18s and Under-23s this season, featuring at both right-back and right wing.

 In November, he signed his first professional contract with the club.